-Read on to find out the significance of this phrase, why it still matters today and some signs you can look for in order to tell whether your watch or the watch you’re about to purchase, is authentically Swiss Made.
+Read on to find out the significance of this phrase, why it still matters today and some signs you can look for to tell whether your watch or the watch you're about to purchase, is authentically Swiss Made.

 On December 23, 1971, the use of Swiss Made as a label for watches was covered by a Federal Council ordinance.
 However, on June 21, 2013, members of the Swiss parliament voted on a new "Swissness" of the law.